grnet/kamaki/docs/developers/config.rst

     my_config = Config('/some/local/file.cnf')
     config_without_default_values = Config(with_defaults=False)

+.. note:: If no file path is given, the Config instance is initialized
 .. note:: The *with_defaults* flag can be used to omit all default settings
     from a kamaki Config instance e.g., in case of an external application that does not need any of the kamaki globals.